ANYhackerfort/CMultithreadgame/README.md

   - **You cannot try to beat the square again!**

 ## How to Win
-- Complete **10 squares across the 10 maps**.
+- You only need to complete **10 squares across the 10 maps**.
 You can choose any combination of maps and squares.
 - But beware: **once you lose all your health, GAME OVER.
 EVERYTHING RESETS!**
+> [!NOTE]
+> There will be items such as health potions and apples to help you!

 ## Acknowledgments
 This project was written entirely by us while referring to: